MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/bulk-confirm-project-invoices.md

 To use this feature, admins must enable it under Parameters--> Organization unit-->Feature control -->Enable bulk confirm.

 On **confirm**, all selected invoices that meet the invoice validation criteria, are scheduled by a batch job to be processed asynchronously.
 The **Bulk confirmation status** field which reflects the current state of each invoice being processed, allows users to track the confirmation status of an invoice.
 The values for this field include-  blank , scheduled, processing, complete and failed.
-Users can expect the bulk confirmation status to be "blank" if the invoice was not bulk confirmed.

 The **Project invoice status** reflects the state of each invoice confirmed individually.
 The **Bulk confirmation status** reflects the state of each invoice when confirmed in bulk.